jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/us/nebraska-coronavirus-cases.html.html.md

 </div>

-At least 5 new coronavirus deaths and 445 new cases were reported in Nebraska on July 31.
-Over the past week, there have been an average of 291 cases per day, an increase of 33 percent from the average two weeks earlier.
+At least 180 new cases were reported in Nebraska on Aug.
+1. Over the past week, there have been an average of 283 cases per day, an increase of 31 percent from the average two weeks earlier.

-As of Saturday afternoon, there have been at least 26,211 cases and 338 deaths in Nebraska since the beginning of the pandemic, according to a New York Times database.
+As of Sunday morning, there have been at least 26,391 cases and 338 deaths in Nebraska since the beginning of the pandemic, according to a New York Times database.